istio/istio.io/content/en/blog/2020/show-source-ip/index.md

         host: httpbin
 {{< /text  >}}

-Step 5: Check header output of httpbin (output on port 443 as example, 80 will be similar) and compare the cases with and without protocol (all address information are faked for protection of real env).
+### Step 5: Check header output of httpbin

+Check port 443, for example (80 will be similar), and compare the cases with and without protocol (all address information are faked for protection of real env).

 {{< text yaml >}}
 //////with proxy_protocal enabled in the stack